 In addition to termination, the anti-discrimination laws protect individuals with certain characteristics from adverse employment actions involving other 'terms or conditions' of employment, including hiring, promotion, compensation, and so on.
 Federal law prohibits discrimination based on race, colour, gender, national origin, religion, age, disability, military or veteran status, and genetic information.
+A United States Supreme Court case of 15 June 2020 clarified that federal employment discrimination protections on the basis of sex includes protection against discrimination based on sexual orientation and gender identity.
 State and local laws in various jurisdictions prohibit discrimination based on additional categories, such as sexual orientation, gender identity, marital status and status as a victim of domestic violence.
 Employers doing business in the United States also should be aware that, while federal anti-discrimination laws generally apply to employers with a minimum of 15 or 20 employees, their state and local counterparts may have lower thresholds, and some may apply to all employers, regardless of size.

 Anti-discrimination laws also prohibit employers from harassing employees based on a protected category, such as gender, age or race.
 Harassment is unwelcome conduct that is unlawful when the offensive behaviour becomes a term or condition of employment or continued employment, or when the conduct is sufficiently severe or pervasive to create a work environment that a reasonable person would consider intimidating, hostile or abusive.